 In the “My Benefits” page, worksheets could be found.
 Here I learned how to improve my credit rating by using three worksheets; a worksheet was provided to help me to track minimum payments over 6 months, another worksheet focused on debt reduction and the final worksheet was able to help me find extra sources of cash (to help pay down debt).

 I was also able to see the interest rates I could get on my mortgage and car loans as well as how higher credit scores could lead to lower interest rates.
-This again motivated me to be disciplined and continue working on building up my credit score.
+This again motivated me to be disciplined and continue working on credit score.

 Customer Service Department

 The customer service is nothing to write home about.
 It is like any other.
 If I needed assistance, I was provided with an address, email, toll free number and hotline number.
 There was a page with a list of FAQs which was able to answer a couple of questions I had.
 However, as I didn’t run into any problems on their end, I had no need to contact customer service.
 When I did find the student loan errors on my report, their CSR’s were able to direct me to their dispute form and help me get it prepared for Experian and Transunion.

 When signing up, I was offered a free 30 day trial, after which I was charged $9.99 a month on a recurring basis.
 This was automatically taken from my bank account each month so I didn’t have to worry about remembering to pay.

 For only $9.99 a month, I feel that Credit Keeper is definitely worth getting and worth every penny!
 It was accurate in monitoring my credit rating and provided very helpful information to help me understand my credit scores.
 I felt that the way data was visually represented made it easy to understand what was happening with my credit rating and the various tools and worksheets made it the best credit monitoring service available.

 Ready for the happy ending for my journey to credit worthiness?